Certain foods from the nightshade family can contribute to your migraines. Popular Nightshades are:

 To avoid or not avoid the nightshade

-listen to your own body and pay less attention to what experts say
+Be your own boss and listen less to experts

-While cayenne pepper is widely touted for its healing properties, I found that the pepper acted as a trigger.
-Since I was using it as seasoning in many different meals, it was difficult to isolate.
+While cayenne pepper is widely touted for its healing properties, I found that it acted as a severe trigger.
+Since I was using the spice as seasoning in many different meals, it became difficult to isolate.
+Only though experimentation was I able to discover the offending trigger.
 It is also worth remembering that not all nightshades need to be removed from your diet.
-Many of the nightshade vegetables are an excellent source of necessary vitamins.
-Do your own research by carefully removing and reintroducing a particular nightshade, paying close attention to how you feel.
+By the way, many of the nightshade vegetables are an excellent source of necessary vitamins.
+Do your own research by carefully removing and reintroducing a particular nightshade.
+Pay close attention to how you feel.